DESCRIPTION OF BUSINESS AND SIGNIFICANT ACCOUNTING POLICIES |

 Purchased Intangible Assets

 Purchased intangible assets with finite lives are stated at cost, net of accumulated amortization.
-The Company amortizes its intangible assets on a straight-line basis over an estimated useful life of three to seven years.
+The Company amortizes its intangible assets on a straight-line basis over an estimated useful life of to seven years.

 Impairment of Long-Lived Assets